27 Helpful Banff Travel Tips to Know

 Check Trail Conditions

 Before heading out on any trail, you should be prepared for the wilderness and trail conditions.
 My go-to is the app, AllTrails, which reviews many of the current trail conditions.
-Keep in mind that AllTrails is not the end all be all of hiking, it is a convenient app that gives decent information such as distance and elevation, but it still has plenty of questionable information as well.
+Keep in mind that AllTrails is not the end-all be-all of hiking, it is a convenient app that gives decent information such as distance and elevation, but it still has plenty of questionable information as well.

 It is a starting point for research, so don’t treat it like a hiking bible.
 Reviews are a mixed bag.
 One persons definition of “hard” or “easy” is different from the next, just keep that in mind.